Making a lifestyle change when you need a total restart

 Just start.
 Continue until it sticks.
 And then add something new.

-I love how includes space each month to set a single intention and just three goals to commit to for the month.
+I love how The Play with the Day yearly goal journal includes space each month to set a single intention and just three goals to commit to for the month.

 This helps you focus, which helps you succeed.